Fleece and crop covers

 Winter: Fleece is often used to insulate plants against winter cold.
 In fact without heat from the sun (solar gain) the temperature around covered plants will fall quite quickly to the ambient temperature.
 However, fleece does protect from other aspects of harsh weather – wind and hail, for example – and is often used in conjunction with straw and similar materials where the combined effect of fleece and insulation is very effective.

-Different grades of crop cover give different levels of warmth and protection; light fleece (17g per sq m) for instance, gives less protection but better light penetration (and is cheaper) than heavy duty fleece (35g per sq m).
+Different grades of fleece give different levels of cold protection; light fleece (17g per sq m) for instance, gives less protection but better light penetration (and is cheaper) than heavy duty fleece (35g per sq m).
 The latter might be used to protect tender plants and the former to advance young crops of seedlings.

 Wind protection